 The United States, China and other countries have imposed or in some instances threatened the imposition of tariffs, quotas, trade barriers and other restrictions on imports into their respective countries.
-Although the United States and China have been negotiating an agreement that would prevent the imposition of some tariffs, the scope of these and other restrictions remains unclear, and it is possible they will serve to depress economic activity generally in the United States and abroad, adversely affecting borrowers and contributing to general market volatility.
+Although the United States and China have sought to negotiate a reduction in tariffs and other trade restrictions, numerous trade barriers remain in place and it is possible they will serve to depress economic activity generally in the United States and abroad, adversely affecting borrowers and contributing to general market volatility.